 Let’s say your back hurts.
 You go to a chiropractor, over a few visits they crack a few joints, and that’s all she wrote, right?
 That’s certainly what I used to think about chiropractic.
 It turns out, though, that chiropractic quackery has been around from the beginning.
 The modern back-cracking that most of us are familiar with has been built on some rather out-there origins.

-Chiropractic was founded in the mid-1890s by D.D.
+the mid-1890s by D.D.
 Palmer founded chiropractic in the mid-1890s.
 According to Wikipedia, he claimed that the idea came to him from “the other world.”
 Which other world, you might ask?
 Apparently, whatever world was the home to a doctor who had died 50 years prior.
 So yeah, we’re not starting off well.

 Old-school chiropractic types, also known “straight” chiropractors, believe in vitalism, which is the notion that there’s some sort of life energy that distinguishes living from non-living things.
 Ah, non-measurable life force energy, a popular favourite in many different forms of quackery (e.g. reiki).
 Straight chiropractors also reject scientific principles.

-In traditional chiropractic, all health problems are seen as stemming from vertebral subluxation, as this interferes with the “innate intelligence” expressed through the nervous system, which in turn impairs the body’s natural healing abilities.
+In traditional chiropractic, all health problems are seen as stemming from vertebral subluxation.
+This is thought to interfere with the “innate intelligence” expressed through the nervous system, which, in turn, impairs the body’s natural healing abilities.
 These so-called subluxations aren’t actually visible on X-ray, though, so it’s not clear that they are literally real.

 According to an editorial by Johnson and colleagues, the American Medical Association put up a fight against chiropractic, even creating a “Committee on Quackery” to “contain and eliminate chiropractic.”
 In 1966, the AMA adopted a policy that described chiropractic as an “unscientific cult” with a “rigid adherence to an irrational, unscientific approach to disease causation.”

 Modern “mixer” chiropractic

-“Mixers” take a more modern approach to retains some of the old beliefs, but also incorporates science.
+“Mixers” take a more modern approach that retains some of the old beliefs but also incorporates science.
 They accept the idea that vertebral subluxation is not the sole cause of disease.